Homemade Ice Cream in a Bag

 4. Put the small double-bag into the large one, and cover it with more ice.
 Seal the large bag.

-5. Wrap the bag in the dish towel (the salt makes the ice in the bag very cold) and shake your bag for at least 6 minutes.
-You may want to shake it longer — After 6 minutes, our ice cream was pretty soupy, but still delicious!
+5. Wrap the bag in the dish towel (the salt makes the ice in the bag very cold) and shake your bag for 5 minutes.
+Take turns shaking it with a friend or family member.
+You can even toss it back and forth to one another!
+This is the fun part!

-6. Take the small bag out of the large one, and rinse the outside of the small bag with cold water to get off all the salt.
-Make sure to rinse the top of the bag.
+7. Take the small bag out of the large one, and rinse the outside of the small bag with cold water to get off all the salt.
+Make sure to rinse the top of the bag, otherwise, you might get salty ice cream!

-8. Open the bag with the ice cream inside, mix with a spoon, scoop out, and eat!
-(If it’s too soupy, you can stick the bag in the freezer for a while to harden it up.)
+8. Open the bag with the ice cream inside, scoop out, and eat!

 Extra Tips: Try adding chocolate syrup to the small bag to make chocolate ice cream, or strawberry syrup to make strawberry ice cream.
 You can also try different flavor extracts, like maple and almond, to get different flavor ice creams.